adjetivo (commoner, commonest)

 - Oh, nothing would surprise them when it came to that common little harlot.

-- 6 Law (Of a crime) of relatively minor importance: common assaultMás ejemplos en oraciones
+- 6 Law (Of a crime) of lesser severity: common assaultMás ejemplos en oraciones

 - A life is precious, and unlike a common theft, once taken, it can never be given back.